roots/docs/sage/theme-development-and-building.md

 4. From the theme directory, run the build script:

     ```sh
-    # web/app/themes/sage/
+    # web/app/themes/your-theme-name/
     $ npm run build
     ```

 ## 3rd party packages

-Example of how to add 3rd party packages and have them included in the theme:
+Example of how to add 3rd party packages* and have them included in the theme:

 1. From the theme directory, run:

     ```shell
-    # web/app/themes/sage/
+    # web/app/themes/your-theme-name/
     $ npm install --save <package name>

     # Install Slick carousel: